BiiT-Solutions/InfographicEngine/README.md

    Drools Results `DroolsSubmittedForm`.
 Store it as a JSON.
 Beware that the endpoint return an array and you only need one item.
 8. Generate a `SVGTemplate` on a test with the desired structure.
 Populate all fields with the ABCD variables.
-9. Execute the Drools Results of step `7` on the created test.
-Use the `droolsResultController` for this purpose.
+9. Execute the Drools Results from step `7` inside the created test.
+Use the `droolsResultController` bean for this purpose.
-10. When debugging the test, get the `SvgTemplate` and convert it to JSON with its `.toJson()` method.
+10. When debugging the test, get the `SvgTemplate` and convert it to JSON with its already existing method `.toJson()`.
 11. Put the JSON into the infographic docker.
 Remember to create a folder with the same name of the ABCD form, and an `index.json` file that points to the JSON generated.
 12. Use the `DroolsSubmittedForm` for testing the infographic docker.
 Access